javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set/article.md

 ## Map from Object

-When a `Map` is created, we can pass an array (or another iterable) with key-value pairs, like this:
+When a `Map` is created, we can pass an array (or another iterable) with key-value pairs for initialization, like this:

 ```js
 // array of [key, value] pairs